Stephen Hislop

-Stephen Hislop (8 September 1817, Duns, Scotland – 4 September 1863, Takalghat) was a Scottish missionary who worked with the Free Church in India, an educationist and a keen geologist.
+Stephen Hislop (8 September 1817, in Duns, Scotland – 4 September 1863, in Takalghat) was a Scottish missionary who worked with the Free Church in India, an educationist and a keen geologist.
 Hislop College, Nagpur is named after him, as is the green mineral Hislopite.
 Among his geological discoveries is the fossil reptile, Brachyops laticeps which he found in his geological explorations of the Nagpur region.

 Early life

 Hislop was born in Duns, Berwickshire on 8 September 1817, the youngest son of Stephen Hislop, a local builder, and his wife, Margaret Thomson.
 As a boy, he, like his older brother Robert, collected insects in the country around Duns, and rocks such as copper ore from old mine workings.

 Hislop was educated at Thomas Sherriff's school in Duns.
 He matriculated from the University of Glasgow in 1838 and completed his MA degree at the University of Edinburgh.
 He then studied divinity at New College, Edinburgh 1843/44 studying to be a minister of the Free Church of Scotland but this was delayed by the Disruption of 1843.